Your Options If You Are An Illegal Immigrant In The UK

 So what are my options if I'm in in the UK illegally

 In many cases your need to have your individual case assessed by an immigration specialist such as ourselves.
 Decisions are often made on a case by case basis and it is important to ensure that you always have the best available legal advice in your corner.
-Our immigration specialists are highly experienced in the field and they have helped many people just like you to settle their status in the UK.
+Our lawyers are highly experienced in the field and they have helped many people just like you to settle their status in the UK.

 But in general, the main way of the becoming a legal resident in the UK for someone who entered the country illegally is going to be via gaining either some sort of legal route i.e. claiming asylum or via one of the UK's many visa routes.